masumah · zahra

 becoming #devsuma

-In late 2025, my VP of Product and Engineering and I started talking about whether I could get into Claude and start coding.
-The thought was practical: if I could fix small visual polish myself, engineers could focus on architecture and product.
+Let’s rewind before 2026, to November 2025: With the team hyped on AI, I talked with the product team about whether I could get into Claude.
+The thought was practical: if I could fix small visual polish myself, design reviews would go by faster and engineers could focus on architecture and product.

-I set three key results: ship five design-authored UI improvement PRs, bring two core UI components into the codebase, and deliver a feature.
+I set three key results: ship 5 design-authored UI improvement PRs, bring two core UI components into the codebase, and deliver a feature.

 becoming #devsuma